gvwilson/sensibleadventures/bookster/bookster.md

 original peak of the mountain.

 "There," Razi said, pointing.
-A flat-topped pyramid stood in the center of the amphitheatre, identical in proportions to the mountain itself and to the one in Tinhead.
+A flat-topped pyramid stood in the center of the amphitheater, identical in proportions to the mountain itself and to the one in Tinhead.
 Beyond it, what had originally been a steep hillside was now a near-vertical cliff.